Before you install and configure the iOS agent, follow these guidelines for compatibility and other requirements.

-New Relic Mobile for iOS only monitors your app while it is in the foreground.
+The iOS agent only monitors your app while it is in the foreground.
 The agent does not monitor background services while the app is closed.
 For more information, see our Mobile data privacy and security documentation.

-Make sure your iOS app meets these requirements for New Relic Mobile.
+Make sure your iOS app meets these requirements:

 iOS application requirements